postmanlabs/labs-docs/src/pages/docs/publishing-your-api/add-api-network.md

 ![API Network Detail](https://assets.postman.com/postman-docs/api-network-detail.jpg)

 Select the categories that best describe your API and service.
-API consumers can choose categories to browse APIs in the network from the left sidebar in the Postman app and at [explore.postman.com](https://explore.postman.com).
+API consumers can choose categories to browse APIs in the network from the left sidebar in Postman and at [explore.postman.com](https://explore.postman.com).

 ![Network Categories](https://assets.postman.com/postman-docs/network-in-app.jpg)